Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Working Papers / Pre-Analysis Plans
 Please [email me](mailto:shing.fung.yeung@emory.edu) for the latest drafts.
   * [Wang, Hsu Yumin](https://hsuyuminwang.com), and **Eddy S. F. Yeung**.
-"Faking Democracy: The Legitimizing Role of Redistributionist Propaganda in Autocracies."
+"Mimicking Democracy: The Legitimizing Role of Redistributionist Propaganda in Autocracies."
 R&R at _Journal of Politics_.
   * **Yeung, Eddy S. F.** "The Logic of Provocative Propaganda in the Shadow of Democratic Uprisings."
   * **Yeung, Eddy S. F.**, Felix Wang, and [Kai Quek](https://ppaweb.hku.hk/f/quek).
 "What Is a Patriot?"
   * [Peskowitz, Zachary](https://www.zacharypeskowitz.com), and **Eddy S. F. Yeung**.
 "Measuring Preference Intensity: An Investigation into the Sensitivity of Quadratic Voting and an Application in State Politics." [[pre-analysis plan](https://osf.io/z23xu)]